v2sCollections/Constellation/README.md

 - Increases the travel distance of the horizontal boost.
 - 25% Cost Reduction for Melee stamina.
 - Disables aim assist on controller.
-- Refill your CO2 quicker.
+- Refills your CO2 quicker.
 - You can now "Hold To Equip" for food, books, and ingredients.
 - Tweak how fast you can climb on ladders and other objects (mantle) to your preference.